 Investigation of construction systems and materials used in the built environment including principles of structure and behavior, principles of enclosure and aesthetics, and exploration of building systems.
 Material properties affecting installation and appearance are presented and evaluated.
 Offered every fall.

 Exploration of the furniture elements found within interior design; the interrelation of construction, strength of materials, and styles; and how modern-day furniture, theory, and applications have been influenced by and have evolved due to mass production, material development, and ergonomics.

-IDE 204 MATERIALS, SPECIFICATIONS, AND CONSTRUCTION DOCUMENTATION
+IDE 204 BUILDING MATERIALS - SELECTION, SPECIFICATIONS, AND ESTIMATING

 IDE 205 HISTORY OF INTERIOR DESIGN AND ARCHITECTURE I

 3, 3/0; WC14

 A comprehensive survey of the major historical periods of architecture and interiors from antiquity to the advent of the Industrial Revolution.

 Prerequisite: IDE 201.
 Small- to medium-scale residential projects facilitate the exploration of functional criteria inherent in the design of interior spaces.
 Problem analysis, identification of client and user needs, selection of interior finishes and materials; a detailed, developed layout plus selection of furniture, fixtures, and equipment are emphasized.
 Offered spring only.